 It is clever to get off and make a push on crossroads.
 It is safer, and it doesn’t require a big fuss.
 Just glide of the scooter and then get on again as you cross.

 New York has some problems with electric scooters, obviously.
 Beside footpaths and bike lanes, those are forbidden on the roads as well.
 Any type of roads, not just big ones.
 There is no scenario that after you have been pulled over by a policeman, you get let off.
+The law is changing all the time when new things like escooters appear.
+And knowing electric scooters street legal is hard to predict in near future.

 However, in reality, there are numerous examples of people who use electric scooters without a problem.
 We are not here to point out law reasons or something like that.
 We are here to be familiar with the fact that electric scooters are not allowed on New York streets.